Overall Score 7.5 Represents average audio ecosystem compatibility score.

 making them have a larger driver unit than that of JLab Epic Air Sport by 4mm

-However, large drivers usually have difficulty producing high frequencies so it's true that, larger drivers are capable of generating louder sound, but this does not imply that they produce better quality sound.
-The JLab Epic Air Sport's lowest frequency is at 20Hz, low-frequency response inidcates how well an audio component produces low audible frequencies and if it makes any changes to the signal on its way through.
+However, large drivers find it difficult to produce high frequencies so it's true that, larger drivers can generate louder sound, but this does not mean that they deliver better quality sound.
+The JLab Epic Air Sport's lowest frequency is at 20Hz, low-frequency response measures if and how well an audio component generates low frequencies that can be heard, and if it alters the signal while at it.

-JBL Tune Flex's lowest frequency is at 20Hz, this implies that both devices can produce equal bass The JLab Epic Air Sport's highest frequency is at 20,000Hz, high-frequency response tells how well an audio device makes high recognizable frequencies and if it makes any changes to the signal while at it.
-JBL Tune Flex's highest frequency is at 20,000Hz, this means that both devices can generate equal treble SPL, is the level of pressure of sound, measured in decibels, dB, JLab Epic Air Sport's measurement is 110dB/mW.
+JBL Tune Flex's lowest frequency is at 20Hz, this implies that both devices can produce equal bass The JLab Epic Air Sport's highest frequency is at 20,000Hz, high-frequency response indicates how well an audio component makes high recognizable frequencies and if it makes any adjustments to the signal while at it.
+JBL Tune Flex's highest frequency is at 20,000Hz, this means that both devices produce equal treble SPL, is the level of pressure of sound, in decibels, dB, JLab Epic Air Sport's measurement is 110dB/mW.
 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.

 JBL Tune Flex's sound pressure level measurement is 108dB/mW.
-The sound pressure level, something is can be considered differently by separate persons, so we need to have the means to get a standard measurement of sound level expressed in numerical terms.
-The JLab Epic Air Sport's battery life is 15 hours, these last longer than 5 hours of listening which is considered average before recharge.
+How loud a device is can be perceived differently by different people, so we need to have the means to get an objective measurement of sound level expressed in numerical terms.
+The JLab Epic Air Sport's battery life is 15 hours, these last longer than 5 hours of listening which is considered average for a single charge.

-A device's battery life is given by the manufacturer, and with more battery hours, you get to use it for longer and requires fewer chargings.
+A device's battery life is usually given by the manufacturer, and with more battery hours, you get to use it for longer and have to charge the device less often.
 JBL Tune Flex's battery life is less than that of JLab Epic Air Sport by 7 hours .
-Every time you recharge your earbuds, they get a little less playing time.
-The effect is not noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.
+Each time you recharge your earbuds, they get a little less playing time.
+The effect is barely noticeable at first, but over a few years, your wireless earbuds will have shorter listening time.

-This is given by the vendor, and JLab Epic Air Sport's case is said to have a full charge of 55 hours.
-A charging case with a longer battery life allows you to recharge your earbuds on the go multiple times before recharging the case itself.
+The battery life of the charging case is given by the manufacturer, and JLab Epic Air Sport's case is said to have a charge of 55 hours.
+A charging case with a longer battery life allows you to recharge your earbuds on the go several times before recharging the case itself.
 JBL Tune Flex's charging case has a battery life of 24 hours, less than that of JLab Epic Air Sport by 31 hours It requires 3 hours to fully charge the JLab Epic Air Sport's battery.

-It is highly adivsable to charge fully the battery before using the earbuds when they have been unused for long periods.
-JBL Tune Flex takes 2 hours to fully charge the battery, less than that of JLab Epic Air Sport by 1 hours JLab Epic Air Sport, the device supports wireless charging.
-To charge the earbuds, you just put down on a compatible charging pad.
+It is recommended to fully charge the battery before using the earbuds when they have been in storage for long periods.
+JBL Tune Flex takes 2 hours to fully charge the battery, less than that of JLab Epic Air Sport by 1 hours The JLab Epic Air Sport, the device supports wireless charging.
+To charge the earbuds, you just put down on a supported charging pad.

-JLab Epic Air Sport have a battery level indicator, an indicator notifies you when the device has a low battery.
-The battery indicator lights indicate the charging status of your device and charging case.
-JBL Tune Flex too have a battery level indicator, these enable you to determine the charging state of your earbuds, whether fully charged, or having a low battery.
+The JLab Epic Air Sport have a battery level indicator, an indicator alerts you when the earbuds has a low battery.
+Its lights indicate the charging state of your device and case.
+JBL Tune Flex too have a battery level indicator, charging indicators allow you determine the charging state of your earbuds, if charged fully, or the battery is running low.

-JLab Epic Air Sport have USB TYPE-C, a standard connector for transmitting both data and power in a single cable.
-JBL Tune Flex too support USB TYPE-C. This USB-C plug comes along with most current electronics.
+JLab Epic Air Sport use USB TYPE-C, a standard connector for transmitting both data and power in a single cable.
+JBL Tune Flex too support USB TYPE-C. This USB-C plug is part and parcel of most current electronics.

-The JLab Epic Air Sport have Bluetooth version of 5, Bluetooth is a wireless technology standard that enables data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+JLab Epic Air Sport have Bluetooth version of 5, Bluetooth is a wireless technology standard that allows data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
 JBL Tune Flex has a Bluetooth version of 5.2, newer than that of JLab Epic Air Sport .
 Newer versions provide faster data transfers.
-The JLab Epic Air Sport have a 10meters distance connecting via Bluetooth.
+JLab Epic Air Sport have a 10meters distance to connect via Bluetooth.

 JBL Tune Flex have a maximum range of 10meters, equal to that of the JLab Epic Air Sport JLab Epic Air Sport support AAC, a codec used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
 Because it uses psychoacoustic modeling, it provides better results than other codecs at a similar bit rate.

-Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the JLab Epic Air Sport will work fine with your iPhone.
+Being the highest quality codec that any Bluetooth-supporting Apple product supports, the JLab Epic Air Sport will work fine with your iPad.
 If you intend on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.
 The JBL Tune Flex support AAC as well.

 Designed to be the successor of the MP3 format, AAC generally achieves higher sound quality than MP3 encoders at the same bit rate.
-JLab Epic Air Sport have 6 microphones.
-While the JBL Tune Flex microphones are 4, less than that of JLab Epic Air Sport by 2 .
-More microphones result in better sound quality and enable the device to filter out background sounds.
+The JLab Epic Air Sport have 6 microphones.
+The JBL Tune Flex microphones are 4, less than that of JLab Epic Air Sport by 2 .
+More microphones record better sound quality and enable the earbuds to filter out background sounds.

-JLab Epic Air Sport have a noise-canceling type of microphone, these microphones are designed to filter out noise from the earbuds' sound.
-The JBL Tune Flex too have a noise-canceling microphone.
-This is useful in noisy environments.
+The JLab Epic Air Sport have a noise-canceling type of microphone, these microphones are made to filter out noise from the earbuds' sound.
+The JBL Tune Flex too use a noise-canceling microphone.
+This is useful in noisy areas.